NeVAE: A Deep Generative Model for Molecular Graphs: : A Variational Autoencoder for Molecular Graphs

 \xhdr{Prior} Given a set of $n$ nodes with latent variables $\Zcal = \{ \zb_u \}_{u \in [n]}$, $p_z(\Zcal) \sim \Ncal(\mathbf{0}, \Ib)$.

-\xhdr{Training} Given a collection of $N$ molecular graphs $\{ \Gcal_i = (\Vcal_i, \Ecal_i) \}_{i \in [N]}$, each with $n_i$ nodes, a set of node features $\Fcal_i$ and set of edge weights $\Ycal_i$, we train our variational autoencoder for graphs by maximizing the evidence lower bound (ELBO), as described in the previous section, plus the log-likelihood of the Poisson distribution $p_{\lambda_{n}}$ modeling the number of nodes in each graph.
+\xhdr{Training} Given a collection of $N$ molecular graphs $\{ \Gcal_i = (\Vcal_i, \Ecal_i) \}_{i \in [N]}$, each with $n_i$ nodes, a set of node features $\Fcal_i$, set of node coordinates $\Xcal_i$, set of edge weights $\Ycal_i$, we train our variational autoencoder for graphs by maximizing the evidence lower bound (ELBO), as described in the previous section, plus the log-likelihood of the Poisson distribution $p_{\lambda_{n}}$ modeling the number of nodes in each graph.
 Hence we aim to solve:

 {Note that, in the above objective, computation of $\EE_{q_{\phi}} \log p _{\theta}(\Ecal_i, \Ycal_i, \Fcal_i | \Zcal_i)$ requires to specify an order of edges present in the graph $\Gcal_i$.
 To determine this order, we use breadth-first-traversals (BFS) with randomized tie breaking during the child-selection step.
 Such a tie breaking method makes the edge order independent of all node labels except for the source node label.
 Therefore, to make it completely permutation invariant, for each graph, we sample the source nodes from an arbitrary distribution.
 More formally, we replace $\log p _{\theta}(\Ecal_i, \Ycal_i, \Fcal_i | \Zcal_i)$ with $\log \EE_{s\sim\zeta(\Vcal_i) }p _{\theta}(\Ecal_i, \Ycal_i, \Fcal_i | \Zcal_i)$ for each graph $\Gcal_i$, where $s$ is the randomly sampled source node for the BFS, and $\zeta$ is the sampling distribution for $s$.
 Note that, the logarithm of a marginalized likelihood is difficult to compute.
 Fortunately, by using Jensen inequality, we can have a lower bound of the actual likelihood: